 So what exactly is working with laser focus?
 Be prepared to hear something which might be a really tough ask for some.
 To work with a laser-sharp focus here are the 5 golden rules to follow.
-These rules help stay focused while studying, reading or working.
+These rules help avoid distractions and stay focused while studying, reading or working.

 Your phone should not even beep or vibrate while you are working.
 You may permit calls based on your circumstances.
-Any other beeps or vibrations from any other notifications are a no-no.
+Beeps or vibrations from any other notifications are a no-no.

 Your phone cannot be placed face up or even face down on the table.
 It can be in your pocket or your bag as long as it does not vibrate, beep or glow.

-You can accomplish a lot more in the day by working with an intense focus instead of working long hours.
+You can accomplish a lot more in the day if you avoid distractions and work with an intense focus instead of working long hours.
 In the current world of phones and social media, if you learn how to focus your mind and not let it go astray, you will improve your concentration and your results.

 In this article, you understood the primary reasons why we lose our focus.
 You understood how a small distraction in between can lead to a more time wasted than the obvious.

-Finally, you now know the 5 golden rules to follow to avoid all distractions.
+Finally, you now know the 5 golden rules to follow to avoid distractions in all shapes and forms.

 If you have never done this before, try these rules for just 1 hour.
 The results of that 1 hour will speak for themselves.